rackerlabs/support-how-to/content/rpc-openstack/installing-and-testing-cinder-in-your-rackspace-private-cloud-lab-environment.md

     storage.

-3. By design, and due to the custom storage configuration nature &ndash; the &ldquo;cinder-volumes&rdquo; volume group is not setup by the chef cinder-volume role and must be completed beforehand.
+3. By design, and due to the custom storage configuration nature &ndash; the "cinder-volumes" volume group is not setup by the chef cinder-volume role and must be completed beforehand.

 4. Here are a couple of convenient tips I&rsquo;ve found for setting up this